Using a Loan Calculator: What You Need to Know

 Loan calculators in the Philippines, which you can find on websites of loan providers, allow you to check how much you can borrow based on your monthly income or how much you’re going to pay off monthly based on your chosen loan amount and term.

 Using a loan calculator is easy and quick—you just enter information such as the amount you want to borrow and your preferred repayment term, and the calculator automatically computes the amount you need to pay every month or the maximum amount you can borrow.

-Want to know how much you must pay monthly for your loan?
+Want to know how to calculate loan?
 Simply go to the website of your bank of choice and look for its loan calculator.
 Computing your monthly repayments using a personal loan calculator is a straightforward process.

 Generally, housing loan providers in the Philippines offer an amortization or mortgage calculator, a maximum loanable amount calculator, or both.

-This calculator computes the estimated monthly amortization (principal and interest) and the required gross monthly income for you to qualify for a home loan based on your desired loan amount, repricing period, and repayment term.
+This calculator gives you the loan computation estimated on monthly amortization (principal and interest) and the required gross monthly income for you to qualify for a home loan based on your desired loan amount, repricing period, and repayment term.

 To illustrate how a housing loan amortization works, let’s use the Pag-IBIG Fund amortization calculator.